amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

        35
 ```

 Deleting the root is very similar to deleting nodes with 0, 1, or 2 children that we discussed earlier.
-The only difference is that afterwards, we need to update the reference of the root of the tree.
+The only difference is that afterward, we need to update the reference of the root of the tree.

 Here's an animation of what we discussed.